Oasis Renewal Center’s FAQ:

 What if I’m on prescribed medication at Oasis Renewal Center?
 For all medication, confirmation is required that the prescribing physician is aware of the substance use disorder.
 The Oasis Renewal Center Medical Director meets with each person during the initial phase of treatment to review medication.
 The Oasis “monitors” but does not “administer” medication.
 All medication will be locked in a secured place and may be taken as prescribed and observed by a member of the staff.

 What about privacy at Oasis Renewal Center ?
 With over 48 acres, the Oasis provides a remote, quiet atmosphere, away from normal daily intrusions.
 The Oasis staff is highly trained on federal confidentiality laws and ethics.
 Privacy is discussed at admission with individuals and their families.

 What is available for meals at Oasis Renewal Center?
 Menus are developed & prepared by the Oasis chef.
-Individuals select their preferences for meals in advance.
 Special dietary requirements can usually be accommodated.

 Phone calls are made with your assigned treatment coach in their office.
 No additional calls may be made or received unless scheduled by your Treatment Coach and determined necessary for treatment.

 You may send and receive mail daily.
 The return address is 14913 Cooper Orbit Road, Little Rock, AR 72223